kardianos/vendor-spec/README.md

 	Tool string

 	List []struct {
-		// Import path.
+		// Vendor import path.
 Example "rsc.io/pdf".
-		// go get <Import> should fetch the remote package.
+		// go get <Vendor> should fetch the remote vendor package.
+		Vendor string

+		// Package path as found in GOPATH.
+		// Examples: "path/to/mypkg/internal/rsc.io/pdf".
+		// If Local is an empty string, the tool should assume the
+		// package is not currently copied locally.
 		//
-		// If Import ends in "/..." the tool should manage all packages below
-		// the import as well.
-		Import string

-		// Package path relative to "internal" folder.
-		// Examples: "rsc.io/pdf", "pdf".
-		// If Local is an empty string, the tool should assume the path is
-		// relative to GOPATH and the package is not currently copied
-		// locally.
-		//
-		// Local should not contain a trailing "/...".
 		// Local should always use forward slashes and must not contain the
 		// path elements "." or "..".
 		Local string